allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 Track everything--from obscure parameters to weird metrics, it's impossible to know what will end up improving your results later on!

 - Make sure experiments are reproducible!
-ClearML logs code, parameters, environment in a single, easily searchable place.
+ClearML logs code, parameters, and environment in a single, easily searchable place.
 - Development is not linear.
 Configuration / Parameters should not be stored in your git, as they are temporary and constantly changing.
 They still need to be logged because who knows, one day...
 - Uncommitted changes to your code should be stored for later forensics in case that magic number actually saved the day.
 Not every line change should be committed.